A Jacobean Legacy Rooted in Industry and Innovation

 Alex Moulton Charitable Trust

 After he died in 2012, Dr Moulton gifted The Hall to the Alex Moulton Charitable Trust.
-The Trust continues to preserve and maintain The Hall and its historic collections - showcasing engineering and design and promoting the estate as a venue for guided tours, weddings, events and luxurious stays.
+The Trust continues to preserve and maintain The Hall and its historic collections - showcasing engineering and design and promoting the estate as a venue for tours, weddings and luxurious stays.